hybridindie/spree_sunspot_search/README.md

 Adds Solr search to Spree using [Sunspot](https://github.com/sunspot/sunspot).
 This is a moving targer and is very beta and should be treated as such.

-This is compatible with Spree 1.1.
-Untested on 1.0, but will probably work without too much modification
+This is compatible with Spree 1.2.
+I haven't tested it below that.

 Install